 Most bookies have the main sports such as football and tennis covered.
 But if you prefer to bet on a wider variety of sports then not all bookmakers are the same.
-Some bookies cover more sports than others, so you need to consult the list above to see which bookies offer cash out on the sports that you like to bet on.
+Some bookies cover more sports than others in regards to cash out, so you need to consult the list above to see which bookies offer cash out on the sports that you like to bet on.

 Once you have cashed out, your profit is locked in and is usually credited to your account straight away.
 No matter what happens in the rest of the match, your money is safe.